 Net Pay

-Summary Definition: The remaining amount of pay an employee receives after taxes and deductions.
+Summary Definition: The remaining pay an hourly or salaried employee receives after taxes and deductions.

 What is Net Pay?

-Net pay is the total amount of money an employee gets after taxes and withholdings are taken out of her or his gross pay.
-These deductions can include, but aren’t limited to:
+Net pay is the total amount of money an employee gets after taxes and withholdings are taken from their gross pay.
+These deductions can significantly affect an employee’s paycheck and include, but aren’t limited to:

-The rates for some deductions, like local taxes or benefits premiums, can vary from one job to another.
-So, while two employees at different organizations may earn the same gross pay, they may ultimately receive different amounts of net pay.
+The rates for some deductions, like local taxes or benefits premiums, can vary from one employer to employer.
+So, while two hourly employees at different organizations may earn the same gross pay, they may ultimately receive different amounts in net pay due to said deductions.

 Key Takeaways

-• Net pay is the total sum an employee receives each paycheck after paying taxes and withholding deductions.
+- Net pay is the total sum an employee receives on each paycheck after calculating, withholding, and paying taxes and other deductions.

 How to Calculate Net Pay

-The simplest way to calculate an employee’s net pay is to subtract all mandatory and voluntary deductions from her or his gross pay.
+The simplest way for an employer to calculate an employee’s net pay is to subtract all mandatory and voluntary deductions from their gross pay.

-For example, if Employee A earned a gross pay of $3,000 in the past month, but had $1,400 in taxes, contributions, and withholdings for that same period, she or he would receive a net pay of $1,600 for that month.
+For example, if a salaried employee earned a gross pay of $3,000 in the past month, but had $1,400 in payroll taxes (e.g., FICA), income taxes, contributions, and withholdings for that same period, they would receive a net pay of $1,600.

 Net Pay Calculation